JetBrains/teamcity-documentation/topics/teamcity-monitoring-and-diagnostics.md

 ## Caches

 This tab shows you the caches of the TeamCity processes stored in \<[TeamCity Data Directory](teamcity-data-directory.md)/>/system/caches/system/caches.
 Resetting some caches is performed by the server during the clean\-up automatically, but sometimes you might need to clear caches manually using  the reset link.
 * `vcsContentCache` \- TeamCity maintains vcsContentCache cache for the sources to optimize communications with the VCS server.
-The caches are reset during the cleanup time.
+The caches are reset during the clean-up time.
 To resolve problems with sources update, the caches may need to be reset manually.
 * `search` \- resetting this cache is required when enabling [search by build log](search.md#Search+by+Build+Log).
 * `git` \- contains the bare clone of the remote [Git](git.md) repository used by TeamCity.
 * `buildsMetadata` \- resetting this cache is required to [reindex the TeamCity NuGet feed](common-problems.md#Problems+with+TeamCity+NuGet+Feed).